zNeoj/zNeoj/README.md

   <p>
     <!-- Add a personal mission statement or short bio here -->
     I love logic when it comes to algorithms, programming and data transfer, and that's why I'm so interested on networking.
-About my personal life, my main goal is to feel satisfied with my achievements even when I'm compared to highly succesful people.
+About my personal life, my main goal is to feel satisfied with my achievements even when I'm compared to highly successful people.
   </p>
 </div>